Yanli-susan/yanli-susan.github.io/index.md

 ## About Me

-- Hi, I am a Research Fellow at Nanyang Business School， supervised by Prof. Sharon Ng。
+- Hi, I am a Research Fellow at Nanyang Business School, supervised by Prof. Sharon Ng.
 - I received my Ph.D. in Management Science and Engineering from the University of Science and Technology of China in 2024.